kevinlondon/kevinlondon.github.io/_posts/2023-07-05-interview-tips-and-tricks.md

 The interviewer may offer hints if you encounter difficulties.

 Pause and consider what they might be trying to tell you.
 If a candidate ignores hints and continues on their existing path, that can be a concern for interviewers.
 Likewise, if a candidate requires more hints than normal, that could be a concern as well.
-I'll only offer a hint if we've been stuck in one place for a while, and I'll note it that I did so for evaluation.
+I'll only offer a hint if we've been stuck in one place for a while.

 ### Do Mocks!